2sic/2sxc-docs/2sxc Docs Generator/pages/basics/images/guide/index.md

 * [](xref:Tut.Img.Picture)
 * [](xref:Tut.Img.Guide)

-## Part 5: Settings and Recipes
+## Part 4: Settings and Recipes

-**Settings** are preconfigured parameters how the image is to be resized.
+**Settings** are pre configured parameters how the image is to be resized.
 They are stored at App, Site, Global or Preset level.

 By default the configuration called `Content` is used for images in the Content of the page.